jdegand/hackernews-node-ts/README.md

 # Node Typescript Helix Tutorial

-This is the completed result from this tutorial [How To GraphQL](https://www.howtographql.com/typescript-helix/0-introduction/).
+This is the completed result from this tutorial [How To GraphQL](https://www.howtographql.com/typescript-helix/0-introduction/). **Note**: This doesn't seem to work anymore.

 ## Table of contents